Lana-chan/mastodon-ebooks.py/README.md

 You can now set scraping and tooting to run periodically with cronjobs.

 Optionally, you can also run `./mastodon-ebooks.py -r` regularly to check on notifications and reply to mentions.

+### The Ananas Way

+1. Create a Mastodon account to be the ebooks bot
+2. Copy `config.cfg-sample` to `config.cfg`
+** Advanced users: You'll probably already have a config and secret keys for the bot.
+Just set it up as long as your config file can find the `ananaswrapper.ebooksBot` class.
+3. Run `ananas --interactive config.cfg` and input the information for your bot account

+That's it!
+The ananas wrapper is set to scrape daily, toot every 30 minutes and reply to mentions.
+You can find more info at the [ananas repo](https://github.com/chr-1x/ananas)